gavinlyonsrepo/pic_16F716_projects/projects/nokia_5110/README.md

 The 8-bit ADC (0 to 255) value is read from a pot attached to pin RA0.

 Most of PortB is connected to the Nokia 5110 LCD.
 Five pins are required for the LCD.
+Vdd is set at 3.3V exactly.

 MCLR pin is tied high thru a pullup. as it is the active low reset.